Table of Contents

 Nevertheless, precipitated by the collapse of foreign demand and restrictive financial conditions affecting all the sectors of the economy, Portugal has been suffering from a deep recession since 2009.
 While a 2012 IMF review detected progress in implementing necessary reforms, the economy’s main danger appears to be external and is linked to the ongoing crisis in the Eurozone.

-Top Industries: Textiles, clothing, footwear, wood and cork, paper, chemicals, auto-parts manufacturing, base metals, porcelain and ceramics, glassware, technology, telecommunications; dairy products, wine and other foods; ship construction and refurbishment; tourism
+Top Industries: Textiles, clothing, footwear, wood and cork, paper and pulp, chemicals, fuels and lubricants, automobiles and auto parts, base metals, minerals, porcelain and ceramics, glassware, technology, telecommunications; dairy products, wine, other foodstuffs; ship construction and refurbishment; tourism, plastics, financial services, optics

 Age Structure (%)